atngames/josekard/README.md

 # josekard
-An app to leanr katago's joseki
+An app to learn katago's joseki